Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Applications to morphisms of semistable models

 \section{Applications to morphisms of semistable models}

 In this section we show how Section~\ref{sec:morphisms.skeleta} formally implies a large part of the results of Liu~\cite{liu:stable_hull} on simultaneous semistable reduction of morphisms of curves (see also~\cite{coleman:stable_maps}) over an arbitrary valued field.
-This section is for the most part logically independent of the rest of this paper (although we do use certain facts about the relationship with formal models in an important way in the sequel), but we feel that the ``skeletal'' point of view on simultaneous semistable reduction is enlightening (see Remark~\ref{rem:skeletal.liu}).
+In addition to establishing these results over a more general ground field, we feel that the ``skeletal'' point of view on simultaneous semistable reduction is enlightening (see Remark~\ref{rem:skeletal.liu}).
 To this end, we let $K_0$ be any field equipped with a nontrivial non-Archimedean valuation $\val: K_0\to\R\cup\{\infty\}$.
 Its valuation ring will be denoted $R_0$, its maximal ideal $\fm_{R_0}$, and its residue field $k_0$.

 Let $X$ be a smooth, proper, geometrically connected algebraic $K_0$-curve.
 By a \emph{(strongly) semistable $R_0$-model of $X$} we mean a flat, integral, proper relative curve $\cX\to\Spec(R_0)$ whose special fiber $\cX_{k_0}$ is a (strongly) semistable curve (i.e.\ $\cX_{\bar k_0}$ is a reduced curve with at worst ordinary double point singularities; it is strongly semistable if its irreducible components are smooth) and whose generic fiber is equipped with an isomorphism $\cX_{K_0}\cong X$.
 By properness of $\cX$, any $K_0$-point $x\in X(K_0)$ extends in a unique way to an $R_0$-point $x\in\cX(R_0)$; the special fiber of this point is the \emph{reduction} of $x$ and is denoted $\red(x)\in\cX(k_0)$.
 Let $D\subset X(K_0)$ be a finite set.
 A semistable model $\cX$ of $X$ is a \emph{semistable $R_0$-model of $(X,D)$} provided that the points of $D$ reduce to distinct smooth points of $\cX_{k_0}$.
 The model $\cX$ is a \emph{stable $R_0$-model of $(X,D)$} provided that every rational (resp.\ genus-$1$) component of the normalization $\cX_k$ contains at least three points (resp.\ one point) mapping to a singular point of $\cX_k$ or to the reduction of a point of $D$.